‘You cannot build your vocabulary unless you meet new words, and to meet them you must read’

 Bedrock Vocabulary is an online literacy and vocabulary curriculum, designed by English teachers to explicitly teach students of all abilities the academic words they need to succeed in school and beyond.
 Using a range of fiction and non-fiction texts, the programme exposes students to language and information which not only bridges gaps in their general knowledge but also provides them with the valuable cultural capital they need to understand the world around them.

-At Harris, Bedrock is done as part of our homework programme and students in years 7-10, are expected to complete two lessons every week.
+At Harris Academy Morden, Bedrock is done as part of our homework programme and students in years 7-10, are expected to complete two lessons every week.
 As a parent, you also have access to the work your child is doing on Bedrock.
 Using the access code provided by the school, you can access your child’s account to understand their progress.
-You can see the words they are learning each week and can weave them into family conversations to ensure even more language practice.
+You can see the words they are learning each week and can weave them into family conversations to ensure even more language practise.

 Literacy across the Curriculum

 At Harris Academy Morden we are committed to empowering students by widening their vocabulary.
 We understand the link between confident, fluent reading and confident, articulate speaking and so we use Bedrock Vocabulary which is a computerised programme that explicitly teaches vocabulary through a range of fiction and non-fiction texts.
-Tier 2 vocabulary is taught in lessons twice a week to enhance our students’ ability to be effective orators and confident writers.
+This year we are introducing the teaching of Tier 2 vocabulary in lessons twice a week to enhance our students’ ability to be effective orators and confident writers.

-At HAMD, we have an Academy wide active marking code which is used to identify technical errors within each students’ written work.
-Students respond to these codes consistently and teachers use them to determine common misconceptions that need addressing thereby improving their Literacy skills.
+We have an Academy wide active marking code which is used to identify technical errors within each students’ written work.
+Students respond to these codes consistently and teachers use them to determine common misconceptions that need addressing thereby improving their literacy skills.

 Extra-Curricular Literacy Activities

 Debate Mate club is very popular with our KS3 students.
 At this club they are taught skills in public speaking, grace under pressure and critical thinking.
-There is also ‘Bridging the Gap’ club on Wednesdays for students who need support with basic literacy skills.
+Some topics include, “Is technology making children’s lives better?” and “Is London a safe and great place to live”.
+Furthermore, there are exciting chances for competitions against other schools in and around the area.

 The Library is central to what we do in the Literacy Department.
-It is a functional and highly resourced space for students to access before school, during break and lunch and after school.
-In the library, students can access a catalogue of new exciting books from different genres.
-They can trade in old books, buy new books or exchange books.
+It is a functional and highly resourced space for students to access before school, during break, lunch and after school.
+In the Library, students can access a catalogue of new exciting books from different genres.
 Most students use the library for quiet reading and for completing homework.